Slow Cooker Black Bean Burritos

 • 7 vitamins and even more nutrients.
 Black Beans are good!

-You can even take advantage of making your own Homemade Taco Seasoning in this recipe.
+You can even make your own Homemade Taco Seasoning in this recipe.
 Only the best and healthiest food for you and me.
 Right?

 Here’s a pic to tempt you into making your own seasoning.